-In the early aughts, Liszt Ferenc Square in District 6 was a popular hangout for trendy, well-heeled locals.
-But as the wheel of trends turned, local people moved on to other pockets of the city.
+In the early aughts, Liszt Ferenc Square in Budapest's District 6 was a popular hangout for chic locals, but as the wheel of trends turned, people moved on to other pockets of the city.
 Today, you'll find plenty of tourist trap restaurants here emblazoned with "Hungarian cuisine" and "tourist menu" signs, and it’s also here that Hungary's only Hooters operated until recently.
 You don't need me to tell you: proceed with caution.

 Menza is usually mobbed by tourists, but locals also come here for the €5 two-course lunch prix fixe.
 The service staff is among the best you will find in Budapest—they're informed, kind, and efficient.
 Reservations are an absolute must.